KillingSpark/rustbus/Readme.md

 ## State of this project
 Generally working but there are probably bugs lingering.
 Need to setup fuzzing and unit tests.

+### Known bugs
+Arrays and dicts with no elements can't be marshaled.
+This needs some extensive rewriting because currently the type of the array is deduced by the elements it contains.
+There could be a sane default (like empty struct for arrays and (byte,empty struct) for dicts) but that isn't any good if the callee expects a certain type even if the list is empty.

 # How to use it
 There are some examples in the `examples/` directory but the gist is: